We are reviewing options for setting heavy vehicle charges from 2023-24 onwards following the recent heavy vehicle charges determination.

 In December 2021 we provided the Regulation Impact Statement (RIS) from the heavy vehicle charges determination and several recommendations to ministers for consideration.

-Ministers decided to engage industry on a 2.75 per cent increase to heavy vehicle charges for 2022-23 only.
+Following consultation ministers subsequently decided to increase heavy vehicle charges by 2.75 per cent in 2022-23.
 They will revisit the determination later in 2022, and will consider:

 - other technical recommendations outlined in the RIS.